jparkerweb/pixel-banner/README.md

 - Pin API images to your vault for permanent use (saves to local vault and updates note frontmatter)
 - Refresh random API images with a single click to get a new image for the same keyword(s)
 - Clean up orphaned pinned images
+- Option to hide Pixel Banner fields (in the properties section) from displaying in Reading Mode

 ## Installation